MicrosoftDocs/office-developer-client-docs/docs/outlook/selecting-an-api-or-technology-for-developing-solutions-for-outlook.md

 - [How to: Read time zone properties from an appointment](auxiliary/how-to-read-time-zone-properties-from-an-appointment.md)

-## Additional resources—primary references, resources, and code samples
+## See also: Primary references, resources, and code samples
 <a name="OLSelectAPI_AdditionalResourcesRefCode"> </a>

 The following resources provide more information about the primary Outlook references, resources, and code samples.